 Excuse me for being crass a moment but living gluten-free is one gigantic pain in the arse.
 Daddums is into month 3 and he’s struggling.
 I really don’t want to go into his specific medical history but I will say he is a rather unusual case of coeliac disease and had not one symptom before his diagnosis so the perceived gain by becoming gluten free is eluding him and instead, he is suffering now and losing weight even as he adapts to a new life.

-I didn’t want to risk a solid lump instead of a feather light delight.
-Truth be told, the big issue with making bread or cake without that pesky little protein gluten all non-coeliacs take for granted, is that textures and keep-ability suffers a lot with all too many recipes.
-Don’t get me wrong, I am discovering things bit by bit which are just as good as those with gluten but it’s a slow process.
+I didn’t want to risk a solid lump instead of a feather-light delight.
+Truth be told, the big issue with making bread or cake without that pesky little protein gluten all non-coeliacs take for granted, is that textures and keep-ability suffer a lot with all too many recipes.
+Don’t get me wrong, I am discovering things bit by bit which is just as good as those with gluten but it’s a slow process.

 *= I am pleased to see more recherché cake pans as for canelés, friands, fancy bundts of every sort are starting to sneak their way into cookware shops across UK.
 My local independent one starting selling friand pans after I went in whinging I couldn’t find them anywhere!
 If you are in the UK too, I would recommend trying TK Maxx, Lakeland, Amazon and eBay for canelés pans – I prefer tins to silicone but you may find silicone easier to get.
 If you are a due a very special treat, then Mauviel make stunning individual copper moulds but a set of 18 would set you back over £300!

-- 1 pint whole milk (568mls or 2¼ cups)
+- 1 pint whole milk 568mls or 2¼ cups

 - 1 vanilla bean

-- 30g soft butter
+- 30 g soft butter

-- 180g caster sugar
+- 180 g caster sugar

-- 100g gluten free plain flour
+- 100 g gluten free plain flour

 - 3 eggs